Pat Robertson, broadcaster who helped make religion central to GOP politics, dies at 93

 He claimed that the terrorist attacks that killed thousands of Americans on Sept.
 11, 2001 were caused by God, angered by the federal courts, pornography, abortion rights and church-state separation.
 Talking again about 9-11 on his TV show a year later, Robertson described Islam as a violent religion that wants to “dominate” and “destroy,” prompting President George W. Bush to distance himself and say Islam is a peaceful and respectful religion.

-He called for the assassination of Venezuelan President Hugo Chavez in 2005.
+He called for the assassination of Venezuelan President Hugo Chavez in 2005, although he later apologized.

 Later that year, he warned residents of a rural Pennsylvania town not to be surprised if disaster struck them because they voted out school board members who favored teaching “intelligent design” over evolution.
 And in 1998, he said Orlando, Florida, should beware of hurricanes after allowing the annual Gay Days event.

 In 2014, he angered Kenyans when he warned that towels in Kenya could transmit AIDS.
 CBN issued a correction, saying Robertson “misspoke about the possibility of getting AIDS through towels.”